Denny Rehberg: 2012 U.S. Senate election

 On February 6, 2011, Rehberg announced that he would challenge Senator Jon Tester (D-MT) in 2012.
 The outcome of the race was expected to have a significant impact on which party controlled the United States Senate during the 113th Congress.

 According to Salon, it was a "race that pundits are saying could be a tough challenge for Tester."
 Political scientist Larry Sabato predicted a narrow Rehberg victory, pointing out that Rehberg had led in 10 of 13 recent polls.
-However, Tester eventually defeated Rehberg, 48.7%–44.8%.
+However, Tester eventually defeated Rehberg, 48.7% to 44.8%.

 2014 U.S. House election

 When after one term in the U.S. House Steve Daines ran for the U.S. Senate, Rehberg considered running for his old House seat, but ultimately declined.
 The seat was ultimately won by Republican Ryan Zinke.